-We wanted to take a moment to discuss some of the most important considerations one should consider when purchasing a life insurance policy on their ex-husband or ex-spouse that they can be sure that everything is done right!
+We wanted to take a moment to discuss some of the most important considerations when purchasing a life insurance policy for their ex-husband or ex-spouse so they can be sure everything is done right!

-- What type of “consent” will I need to obtain to purchase a life insurance policy on my ex-spouse?
+- What type of “consent” will I need to obtain to purchase a life insurance policy for my ex-spouse?

-- What type of life insurance policies can someone purchase on an ex-spouse?
+- What kind of life insurance policies can someone purchase on an ex-spouse?

-- What steps should I take to ensure that I remain in control of the new life insurance policy purchased on my ex-spouse?
+- What steps should I take to remain in control of the new life insurance policy purchased from my ex-spouse?

 Where one might…

-Run into trouble is when an individual is trying to purchase a life insurance policy on an ex where there doesn’t seem to be any financial connection with one another.
-They do not have any underage children together.
-In cases like these, it may be difficult to establish that an individual truly does have an insurable interest on the other, and in cases like these, it’s also usually difficult to get the proposed insured to “consent” to a policy being taken out on him or her as well.
+Running into trouble is when an individual is trying to purchase a life insurance policy on an ex where there doesn’t seem to be any financial connection with one another (think no alimony or any child support payments).
+In cases like these, it may be challenging to establish that an individual indeed has an insurable interest in the other, and in some cases, it’s a.
+Getting the proposed insured to “consent” to a policy being taken out on them is tricky.

 What type of life insurance policies can someone purchase on an ex-spouse?

-What steps should I take to ensure that I remain in control of the new life insurance policy purchased on my ex-spouse?
+What steps should I take to remain in control of the new life insurance policy purchased from my ex-spouse?

-From there, it’s important to be sure that if and when you can purchase a life insurance policy on your EX that you do so in a way that you always maintain control over this new policy.
-This is why, we usually recommend that the Ex-spouse who is looking to purchase a life insurance policy on an EX always be the OWNER and PAYOR of the policy, so that they can be sure of two things:
+From there, it’s essential to be sure that if and when you can purchase a life insurance policy on your EX, you do so in a way that you always maintain control over this new policy.
+This is why we usually recommend that the Ex-spouse who is looking to purchase a life insurance policy on an EX always be the OWNER and PAYOR of the policy so that they can be sure of two things:

-- First, they can make sure that payments are always made on a timely basis so that the policy doesn’t lapse.
+- First, they can ensure that payments are always made on time so the policy doesn’t lapse.

-- Second, they and they alone will have control over who is the beneficiary of the life insurance policy.
+- Second, they and they alone will have control over who the beneficiary of the life insurance policy is.

-If you are not the “owner” of a policy, and you’re simply the person paying the bills, this does NOT AUTOMATICALLY mean that you are in complete control of the policy.
-This means that it’s quite possible that the INSURED could decide to change the beneficiary of the life insurance policy without your knowledge even though you are the one paying the bills!
+If you are not the “owner” of a policy and are simply the person paying the bills, this does NOT AUTOMATICALLY mean you are in complete control of the policy.
+This means that it’s entirely possible that the INSURED could decide to change the life insurance policy beneficiary without your knowledge, even though you are the one paying the bills!

-One can not become the “owner” of the policy; one can still insist that they become an “irrevocable beneficiary” of the life insurance policy which means that the owner of the policy would not be able to change who they would like to be the beneficiary of the policy without your consent.
+In cases where one can not become the “owner” of the policy; one can still insist that they become an “irrevocable beneficiary” of the life insurance policy, which means that the owner of the policy would not be able to change who they would like to be the beneficiary of the policy without your consent.

 “Which is good”

-But still not as good as actually being the owner yourself because as owner, you would not only have this right, you would also be in complete charge of the entire policy as well.
+But it is still not as good as it was.
+The owner yourself because, as owner, you would not only have this right, but you would also be in complete charge of the entire policy.

 Which brings us to…

 The point where we like to remind folks that purchasing a life insurance policy is a “serious” matter and one that shouldn’t be rushed.
-This is why if you are considering purchasing a life insurance policy on your EX, we would recommend that you do your homework first, only work with a true-life insurance professional and have everything you need in order prior to reaching out to your EX.
+This is why if you are considering purchasing a life insurance policy on your EX, we recommend doing your homework first, working only with a true-life insurance professional, and having everything you need in order before contacting your EX.

-Once you do get your EX’s consent, he or she will be able to quickly and easily apply and all of the “hassle” of applying will be taken care of.
-The good news is, that we here at IBUSA have plenty of experience helping couples like yourself get this done and know that simplicity and affordability are key in making everyone happy!
+Once you get your EX’s consent, they can apply quickly and easily, and all of the “hassle” of applying will be taken care of.
+The good news is that we here at IBUSA have plenty of experience helping couples like yourself get this done and know that simplicity and affordability are key to making everyone happy!

-So, if you’re ready to get the process started and are interested in see what your options my be, just give us a call!
+So, if you’re ready to start the process and are interested in seeing your options, give us a call!